vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

     ```cf delete cloudcache-node-sample -r -f```

-* If the Tanzu GemFire service instance is no longer needed, delete the service
+* If the VMware GemFire service instance is no longer needed, delete the service
     ```
     $ cf delete-service <YOUR SERVICE NAME>
     Really delete the service <YOUR SERVICE NAME>?> y